yamahigashi/unofficial-fabricengine-documents-ja/Source/CanvasProgrammerGuide/klfunctioneditor.rst

 Within Canvas you can directly create custom KL function nodes.
 These nodes run through the same just-in-time compilation process utilizing LLVM as do graphs.

 To create custom KL functions, right click the empty space in a graph view and choose :dfn:`New empty function`.
-This will create the function.
-To edit it, double shift-click the new node or open the context menu by right-clicking the node and choose :dfn:`Edit`.
-This will open the KL function editor.
+This will create the function node and open the KL function editor.
+To open the KL function editor in an existing function node, double shift-click the node or open the context menu by right-clicking the node and choose :dfn:`Edit`.

 .. image:: /images/Canvas/userguide_19.jpg